gitter-badger/slick-2/README.md

-# The mantra programming-language
+# The slick programming-language

 A duck-typed, dynamic oop language with a fully redundant actor-model, running on top of the BEAM architecture.

 [![Elixir CI](https://github.com/timo-cmd2/mantra/actions/workflows/elixir.yml/badge.svg)](https://github.com/timo-cmd2/mantra/actions/workflows/elixir.yml)
 ![Elixir](https://img.shields.io/badge/Elixir-1.12.0-9378C9?logo=elixir&logoColor=9378C9)

-## Features of Mantra
+## Features of Slick

-The mantra programming-language is quick evolving and mantaining a clean ecosystem.
+The slick programming-language is quick evolving and mantaining a clean ecosystem.
 Some core features and ideas of mantra are listed below:

 - Syntax inspired by **Ruby, Erlang, Elixir, Lisp and Dylan**
 - Fully redundant actor-model